python/devguide/helptriage.rst

 Once you know your way around how Python's source files are structured and you are comfortable working with patches, a great way to participate is to help triage issues.
-Do realize, though, that experience working on Python is needed in order to affectively help triage.
+Do realize, though, that experience working on Python is needed in order to effectively help triage.

-On a daily basis, issues get reported on the `issue tracker`_.
-Each and every issue needs to be triaged to make sure various things are in proper order.
+Around the clock, new issues are being opened on the `issue tracker`_ and existing issues are being updated.
+Every issue needs to be triaged to make sure various things are in proper order.
 Even without special privileges you can help with this process.